earthlab/hub-ops/docs/source/initial-setup.rst

 One time setup instructions
 ===========================

-These are instructions for setting up from scratch and recreate the setup that is assumed in all other parts of this documentation.
+These are instructions for setting up completely from scratch and recreating the setup that is assumed in all other parts of this documentation.

 You should not need the instructions in this section very often.
+They are only needed when you want to setup a new ``hub-ops`` setup or there was some catastrophic accident with the existing Google project.

 A good guide, maintained by the JupyterHub team on how to setup a single JupyterHub from zero is: `<https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html>`_